F1CU/Artillery_Sidewinder_X3_Pro-Klipper/README.md

 **Printer.cfg will be available soon.
 I am currently in the process of testing the configuration.**

 //Update 03.04: Everything seems to be working properly.
-The only problem I have is probably with the END_PRINT macro (most likely the END_PRINT macro, after printing the message "Must home axis first: X Y Z [0.000]" appears.
+The only problem I have is probably with the END_PRINT macro

 ![IMG_6930](https://github.com/F1CU/Artillery_Sidewinder_X3_Pro-Klipper/assets/89723841/c7ae8167-c7ff-468a-a614-d0e2e42b2967)